awslabs/aws-groundstation-eos-pipeline/README.md

 ##	Create S3 bucket

 Setup some variables, then create the new S3 bucket.
-Create this in the region you are downlinking to.
+Create this in the region where your EC2 downlink resources will be.

 Edit the REGION and S3_BUCKET variables below, then execute the code.

+Execute these commands on your local machine command line.

 ### Linux / Mac